Skip to main content

 Size up the spout and decide exactly where to place.
 Mark outside where spout goes.

-Cut for spout
+Cut Opening for Spout

 Cut along mark.